Aloiampelos tenuior (Haw.) Klopper & Gideon F.Sm.

-Aloe tenuior is a medium-sized, bushy Aloe that forms clumps up to 10 feet (3 m) tall, with leaves tufted at the ends of branches.
-The leaves have a distinctive grayish-green color and the leaf margins have tiny white teeth.
-An unusually large, woody rootstock usually forms on the ground at the base of the plant.
-Flowers are borne on slender racemes and are bright yellow.
-It flowers throughout the year, but especially in winter, and the small flowers appear on thin, unbranched racemes.
-It is one of the most profusely flowering of all Aloes.
+Aloiampelos tenuior, formerly known as Aloe tenuior, is a bushy succulent that forms up to 10 feet (3 m) tall clumps.
+The leaves are tufted at the ends of branches.
+They are grayish-green with tiny white teeth along the margins.
+An unusually large woody rootstock usually forms on the ground at the base of the plant.
+Flowers are bright yellow and borne on slender, unbranched racemes and are.
+They appear throughout the year, but especially in winter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Due to their hardiness and the wide range of flower colors, these slender succulents have become popular ornamental plants in South African gardens.
 The commoner species (such as the more widespread Aloes of the Eastern Cape) are increasingly grown in gardens overseas too.